“The two most important days of your life are the day you are born and the day you find out why.”

 Mark Twain’s words have served as a compass for Nirit Harel for most of her life.
 A YPO member, she is a veteran of the Israeli startup environment where she successfully positioned ventures for growth and acquisition by NASDAQ-traded entities.
 Though smaller in size than the U.S. state of New Jersey, Israel boasts the highest concentration of startups in the world, second in absolute numbers only to Silicon Valley.
 As part of YPO Innovation Week in May, Harel will be pioneering an immersive innovation experience, featuring talent and ground-breaking developments from a cross-section of Israeli industries.

 “The late Israeli President Shimon Peres used to say that what drove innovation in Israel was a sense of dissatisfaction: the feeling that we can always push the boundaries further to challenge the status quo.
 If you tell an Israeli that it can’t be done, then they are that much more motivated to prove you wrong,” says Harel.
 As she likes to point out, Israel is a beautiful innovative miracle and a startup itself.
-Eighty percent desert, with a population of 8 million and landlocked with no natural resources, Israel is a green oasis: the only country in the world with a growing net number of trees, and a world leader in agritech, water tech, military technology, cybersecurity, medicine and alternative forms of energy that depends entirely on its human capital.
+Eighty percent desert, with a population of 8 million and no natural resources, Israel is a green oasis: the only country in the world with a growing net number of trees, and a world leader in agritech, water tech, military technology, cybersecurity, medicine and alternative forms of energy that depends entirely on its human capital.

 Harel has thrived in the Israeli startup environment acquiring more than 20 years of management, branding, public relations and consulting experience with recognized global innovators such as Siemens Biometrics, including five negotiating partnerships upwards of EUR20M each for Technion Israel Institute of Technology and others with world leaders such as Siemens, Zeiss and Philips for bids in the European Framework Program (now Horizon 2020).